tuanphung/SmartTableView/README.md

 ```

 ### Setup your TableViewCell
 LazyTableView only accept LazyTableViewCellProcotol because it require some methods.
-So your UITableViewCell must implement LazyTableViewCellProcotol.
+So your UITableViewCell must implement LazyTableViewCellProcotol.<br />
 However, you don't need implement all, some methods already have default implementation.

+`By default, your cell Identifier is same to class name.
+If you use XIB to layout cell, you have to set Identifier is same to class name`

 ```swift
 class RestaurantTableViewCell: UITableViewCell {
     // MARK: - IBOutlets